This is one of my favorite jazz standards a very popular song by Jimmy van Heusen and Johnny Burke “It Could Happen To You”.

 Miles Davis, Buddy DeFranco, Sonny Rollins, Chet Baker, Dexter Gordon, Red Garland, Erroll Garner, Bud Powell, Ahmad Jamal, Sonny Clark, Dave Brubeck, Keith Jarrett and more.

 You might notice so many piano players love to play this song (and it is not surprising).
-That is probably because of the lush harmony and various possibilities in harmonization of the melody.
+That is probably because of the lush harmony and various possibilities in the harmonization of the melody.

 Playing The Song